Caring for starter plants (plug plants)

 NB - If there is a risk of frost, protect spring and summer bedding varieties with an overnight cover of horticultural fleece

-For the best results, jumbo plugs should be potted on (as above) into 9cm pots as soon as possible before being transferred to their final destination.
+For the best results, jumbo starter plants should be potted on (as above) into 9cm pots as soon as possible before being transferred to their final destination.